 As mentioned above, Saburtalo’s numerous concrete highrises make for excellent mural canvases.
 Taking up the entire side of a large highrise, the Zebra mural by Snyder, is, in my opinion, the most impressive piece from the recent festival.

-Given the interesting color scheme, I can’t help but feel that it was made to be seen through 3D glasses!
+Given the interesting color scheme, it almost appears as if it were made to be seen through 3D glasses!

 Despite my best efforts, I was unable to locate the mural by Innerfields which appears on the Tbilisi Mural Festival’s official map.
 Heading further west, however, I was fortunately able to find all the others.